We know what you want: healthy, glowing skin. And you want to do it using all natural skincare. Who doesn’t?

 You might like eating pumpkin pie on Thanksgiving, but you’re also going to want to add it to your face mask.
 The bioflavonoids in pumpkin hydrate your skin and give it a plumping boost, along with infusing it with beta carotene and amino acids.
 This superfood also nourishes the skin by promoting collagen production.
 Like with many of the foods listed here, you can blend pumpkin with other superfoods, like honey, for a powerful superfood mask.

 Alright, time to make some ice, get some bananas, and find some pumpkins even if they’re out of season, right?
-Lucky for you, Love & Pebble has got your cryo-mask and superfood shopping list covered, because Beauty Pops are packed with papaya, banana, turmeric, and pumpkin - your all natural skincare, all in one place.
+Lucky for you, Love & Pebble has got your cryo-mask and superfood shopping list covered, because Beauty Pops are packed with papaya, banana, turmeric, and aloe - your all natural skincare, all in one place.
 Combine all the benefits of each ingredient together into one ultra-powerful superfoods cryotherapy facial mask.
 We can’t wait for you to glow from the inside out.